 "The churches and Carpenter's Club donors are the lifeblood of Kearney Habitat.
-Some have been giving for 25 years and have never Covenant Churches were also a vital part of the early support.
+Some have been giving for 25 years and have never missed," McKenzie said.
+Covenant Churches were also a vital part of the early support.
 Covenant Churches signed an agreement to pray for Kearney Habitat, provide volunteers and make a monetary donation.
 Among the Covenant Churches were the Evangelical Free Church, First Lutheran Church, First Presbyterian Church, St. James Catholic Church and Faith United Methodist Church.

 Ken Mumm, current Kearney Habitat board president, said that in those years, few area churches had a "home mission" project.
 For those churches, Kearney Habitat became that project.
 Churches and service clubs were often key supporters for blitz builds.